 Other Information: Large spills: contact supplier, local fire and emergency services for help.
 Report spills to local health, safety and environmental authorities, as required.

 Handling: Avoid generating vapours or mists.
-Immediately report leaks, spills or failures of the safety equipment (e.g. ventilation system).
-Prevent accidental contact with incompatible chemicals.
+Immediately report leaks, spills, or failures of the safety equipment (e.g., ventilation system).
+Prevent unintentional contact with incompatible chemicals.
 Never add water to a corrosive.
 Always add corrosives slowly to COLD water.
-If product is transferred to another container, ensure new container is suitable for the product.
+If the product is transferred to another container, ensure the new container is suitable for the product.
 Never reuse empty containers, even if they appear to be clean.

 Storage: Store in an area that is: cool, dry, out of direct sunlight and away from heat and ignition sources, separate from incompatible materials.
 Avoid bulk storage indoors.
 Regularly inspect for physical changes or signs of crystallization, damage or leaks.

 Exposure Guideline Comments: TLV® = Threshold Limit Value.
 TWA = Time-Weighted Average.
-T = Thoracic fraction.
+T = Thoracic particulate matter.
 Sulfuric acid itself has not been evaluated for carcinogenicity.
-However, ACGIH has evaluated strong inorganic mists containing sulfuric acid.
+(M) ACGIH has evaluated strong inorganic mists containing sulfuric acid.
 This classification is A2 - Suspected human carcinogen.